-Capital outlay fees were significantly lower than budgeted, with a variance of \$138,274.
-This is primarily due to purchases of laptops and computer equipment that were transferred and added to fixed asset category and depreciated.
+Capital Outlay fees were significantly lower than budgeted, with a variance of \$131,013.
+This is due to the utilization of existing computer equipment inventory and any new purchases of laptops and computer equipment transferred and added to fixed asset category and depreciated.